Elders clear Bill allowing 6-month maternity leave

 Members also demanded that paternity leave should also be established, as parenting should be considered as an equal responsibility of father and mother.

-Welcoming the passage of the Bill, Sonal Arora, Vice President, Teamlease Servcies, said: “The step of extending the maternity benefit to a period of 26 weeks was long due,” adding that “more than 25 per cent of Indian women in the private sector opt out of their career after child birth.”
+Welcoming the passage of the Bill, Sonal Arora, Vice President, Teamlease Servcies, said: “The step of extending the maternity leave in india benefit to a period of 26 weeks was long due,” adding that “more than 25 per cent of Indian women in the private sector opt out of their career after child birth.”

 This article was published in Hindu Business Line